infinilabs/console/docs/content.en/docs/release-notes/_index.md

 - Add allocation to activities if is cluster health change and changed to red.

 ### Bug fix
-- Fix: query thread pool metrics when cluster uuid is empty
+- Fix query thread pool metrics when cluster uuid is empty

 ### Improvements
 - Optimize UI of agent list when its columns are overflow.